Darwin Sunset Turtle Encounter

 Back on board your bento meal will delight, and then after twilight fades, Team Turtle will take you for a guided walk to witness the egg laying ritual.
 For those who take this adventure late in the season you may witness the eruption of baby turtles from their home under the warm sand.
 A fast boat ride will get you back to Darwin, with memories that will last a life time.

 This tour is conducted around the lunar cycle – full moon and new moon are the best times to see the turtles.
 Nature dictates your experience and return time – the females usually come up around sunset, although there are no guarantees.
 The tour will return later if babies are hatching.
-Note that nesting turtles or hatchlings cannot be guaranteed on any tour though in 2015 our 100% of our guests experienced a turtle encounter.
+Note that nesting turtles or hatchlings cannot be guaranteed on any tour though in 2016 our 100% of our guests experienced a turtle encounter.
 This cruise Advanced Eco and ROC Accreditation and is conducted by an award winning local Darwin company.
+All turtle watching permits are in place as required by local authorities and the Island's Traditional Owners.